Keep Your Cool (And Your Summer Bod) With Iced Tea

-Preparation of cold brew is very simple.
+Preparation of cold brew is straightforward.
 A pitcher with a strainer works perfectly.
-Find out how many cups your pitcher holds by dividing the ounces it holds by eight.
-This is how many teaspoons to put in the strainer.
+Find out how many cups your pitcher holds by dividing the total ounces by eight.
+The dividend is how many teaspoons to put in the strainer.

-If you like your tea extra strong, just add a couple teaspoons of tea!
+If you like your tea extra strong, add a couple of teaspoons of tea!
+Your tea leaves will infuse their flavor and nutrients within six to ten hours!
 Once you have the proper amount of tea, fill your pitcher with room temperature water and refrigerate.
-Within six to ten hours, your tea leaves will infuse their flavor and nutrients!

 Traditional Iced Tea

 To prepare, the same formula and tools are required!
+Follow typical brewing instructions (proper temperatures for different varieties of the leaf.)
 One teaspoon of tea per every 8 ounces in your pitcher.
-Follow normal brewing instructions (proper temperatures for different varieties of the leaf.)

-What if you’re thirsty now and you didn’t set up a pitcher overnight?
-Don’t run to the store to pick up a 99¢ tall-can sugar bomb explosion that says “tea” on the label.
+What if you're thirsty now and didn't set up a pitcher overnight?
+Don't run to the store to pick up a 99¢ tall-can sugar bomb explosion that says "tea" on the label.
 You can make iced tea instantly!
-In order to prepare a strong and delicious cup, you just need to make a concentrated brew.
+To prepare a strong and delicious cup, make a concentrated brew.

-You can use your normal brewing device for a single hot cup:
+You can use your standard brewing device for a single hot cup:

-- Double a number of tea leaves (for a 16 oz mug use 4 tsp)
+- Double the number of tea leaves (for a 16 oz mug, use 4 tsp)

 - Use half the amount of water (for a 16 oz mug, use eight ounces)

-- Brew for the same amount of time you normally would
+- Brew for the same amount of time you usually would

 - Brew at the same temperature